 I want to distinguish between "harmful" and "upsetting".
-It seems to me that there is a big different between shouting 'FIRE' in a crowed theater, "commanding others to do direct harm" on the one hand, and "being unable to focus for hours" after reading a facebook thread, being exhausted from fielding questions.
+It seems to me that there is a big difference between shouting 'FIRE' in a crowed theater, "commanding others to do direct harm" on the one hand, and "being unable to focus for hours" after reading a facebook thread, being exhausted from fielding questions.

 My intuitive grasp of these things has it that the "harm" of the first category is larger than that of the second.
 But even if that isn't true, and the harm of reading racist stuff is as bad as literal physical torture, there are a number of important differences.

-For one thing, the speak acts in the first category have physical, externally legible bad consequences.
+For one thing, the speech acts in the first category have physical, externally legible bad consequences.
 This matters, because it means we can have rules around those kinds of consequences that can be socially enforced without those rules being extremely exploitable.
 If we adopt a set of discourse rules that say "we will ban any speech act that produce significant emotional harm", then anyone not in good faith can shut down and discourse that they don't like by claiming to be emotionally harmed by it.
-Indeed, they don't even need to be consciously malicious (though of course there will be some explicitly manipulative bad actors), this creates a subconscious incentive to be and act more upset than you might otherwise be by some speech-acts, because if you are sufficiently upset, the people saying things you don't like will stop.
+Indeed, they don't even need to be consciously malicious (though of course there will be some explicitly manipulative bad actors); this creates a subconscious incentive to be and act more upset than you might otherwise be by some speech-acts, because if you are sufficiently upset, the people saying things you don't like will stop.

 Second, I note that both of the examples in the second category are much easier to avoid than the second category.
-If there are Facebook threads that drain your ability to focus for hours, it seems pretty reasonable for that person to avoid such facebook threads.
+If there are Facebook threads that drain someone’s ability to focus for hours, it seems pretty reasonable for that person to avoid such facebook threads.
 Most of us have some kind of political topics that we find triggering, and a lot of us find that browsing facebook at all saps our motivation.
 So we have workarounds to avoid that stuff.
 These workarounds aren't perfect, and occasionally you'll encounter material that triggers you.
-But I seems way better to have that responsibility be on the individual.
-Hence the idea of safe space in the first place.
+But it seems way better to have that responsibility be on the individual.
+Hence the idea of safe spaces in the first place.

 Furthermore, there are lots of things that are upsetting (for instance, that there are people dying of preventable Malaria in the third world right now, and that this in principle, could be stopped if enough people and the first world knew and cared about it, or that the extinction of humanity is plausibly imminent), which are never the less pretty important to talk about.